bpangburn/swingset/swingset/README.md

      // next line is assuming myrowset has been initialized and my_column is a
      // column in myrowset
-     combo.bind(myrowset,"my_column");`
+     combo.bind(myrowset,"my_column");

-     Note that if you DO NOT want to use the default mappings, the custom mappings must be set before calling the bind() method to bind the combo box to a database column.
+     //Note that if you DO NOT want to use the default mappings, the custom
+     //mappings must be set before calling the bind() method to bind the
+     // combo box to a database column.
+`

 ### SSDBComboBox